Open my eyes, that I may behold

 Flags, Visibility, and Identity

 Some of the most striking visuals of Pride are the plethora of flags, a majority of which have been produced in the last ten to twenty years, long after the rainbow flag was introduced.
 This year, I have noticed how often the colors in the agender flag, in the trans flag, in bisexual flag, etc. refer either to an identity (androgynous, trans man, agender, trans woman, pansexual, etc.) or to the person at the end of attraction (same sex, different sex, multiple sexes, etc.).
 These flags represent coalitions of identities.
-One on hand, there is power in saying who we are and who we are with.
+On one hand, there is power in saying who we are and who we are with.
 On the other hand, I sometimes feel stuck, as though these flags are saying, “We exist,” without saying anything about our values or expressing our dreams for a more just world.
 The annoying “radical” voice in me questions if these flags are just an effort to grab a piece of the oppressive and dominant culture.

 I don't mean to devalue identity completely.
 Identity is something queer people feel strongly about.
 It's what others use to define us.
 Sometimes identity is a political necessity: We need to be seen not as a fluctuating mass, but pinpointed as something solid and therefore “real.”
-But I also think identity is theological and ideological: Something I am or have is shaped by certain Christian or Platonic ideas of the soul, the Enlightenment Mind, the Romantic self, in and against the world.
+But I also think identity is theological and ideological: something I am or have is shaped by certain Christian or Platonic ideas of the soul, the Enlightenment Mind, the Romantic Self, in and against the world.
 In these frameworks, the identity/self is true, eternal, and of greater importance than that which is changeable.

 I fear the idol of stasis.
 Personally, I find a difficult contradiction to bear when my use of trans (the root being “across,” implying direction, action, change) turns into a static identity.
 I am worried how taxonomies of identity--veering strongly toward essentialism and fixed categories of the self--are antithetical to the movement “trans” implies.
 I am concerned that in our current culture, “to be something” is too often interpreted as “to be something at the expense of all other things.”

 In a pluralistic seminary, we learn that oneness does not have to exclude many-ness, that unity is community, that the paradigm of claiming an identity at the exclusion of all others does not have to be true.
 Gilbert Baker’s rainbow flag does represent a certain community which can be taken as an identity, but the original 8 colors do not represent identity labels.
 Rather they represent values and themes: hot pink/sex, red/life, orange/healing, yellow/sun, green/nature, turquoise/art, indigo/serenity, and violet/spirit.
-The rainbow as one thing and many things, a unified community of multiple concerns for spirituality, love, culture, and environment.
+The rainbow is one thing and many things, a unified community of multiple concerns for spirituality, love, culture, and environment.

 I appreciate the revolutionary impulse behind the original flag, with its representations of things LGBTQ people should protect and hold sacred.
 But I also see that the meanings behind the rainbow flag are rarely known.
 I see how the flag’s use is glaringly anti-revolutionary when banks, shopping centers, and police stations wield it.
 And the community that produced the original flag, despite its utopian ideals, would often throw those of us who don't find ourselves neatly explained by this flag under the bus for not being white enough, cis enough, masculine enough, rich enough, or otherwise “normal” enough.
 For some of us, the rainbow flag represents exclusion from the homonormative, “respectable” queer society.